syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.NETCORE/stepper-validation.md

 documentation: ug
 ---

-# Validating steps
+# Steps validation in ##Platform_Name## Stepper control

-Use the [isValid](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_IsValid) property in the Stepper to check the status of a specific step.
+You can define the validation state of each step by setting the [isValid](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_IsValid) property.
+If the [isValid](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_IsValid) is set as `true`, it shows the success state if `false` it displays the error state of the steps.
+The default value is `null`.

-When [isValid](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_IsValid) is set to `true`, the step meets the required criteria.
-If set to `false`, the step needs attention or completion.
-It provides clear feedback on the status of individual steps within the Stepper, enhancing the user interaction.
+> Based on the Stepper `stepType`, the validation icons will be displayed either as an indicator or as part of the step label/text.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}